Matt52/bayesian-testing/README.md

 etc.).

 **Implemented evaluation metrics:**
+- `Posterior Mean`
+  - Expected value from the posterior distribution for a given variant.
 - `Probability of Being Best`
   - Probability that a given variant is best among all variants.
   - By default, `the best` is equivalent to `the greatest` (from a data/metric point of view),